autosquid/picker/readme.md

 see ```doc/lpicker.md```

 # TODO
-1. use docker to automate dev. setting up and deployment
+1. use docker to automate dev. setting up and deployment.